Understanding Excavation Requirements for Pavers

 Preparing the Excavation Site

-Proper site preparation ensures a solid foundation for your pavers and prevents issues like uneven surfaces or drainage problems.
+Proper site preparation guarantees a solid foundation for your pavers and prevents issues like uneven surfaces or drainage problems.
 Two critical steps in preparing the site are removing vegetation and marking the excavation area.

 Removal of Vegetation